 How a VPN can protect your IP address and privacy

 A VPN protects you and your IP address by creating a secure data tunnel that connects your device with a server located somewhere else.
 That could be five miles down the road or halfway around the world.

-When you use a VPN it prevents your real IP address from being shown, and makes it appear as if you are connecting to the internet from where this server is rather than your home or wherever you are connecting from.
+When you use a VPN it prevents your real IP address from being shown, and makes it appear as if you are connecting to the internet from where the VPN server is rather than your home or wherever you are connecting from.
 Providing you with a whole host of IP addresses to use.

-The advantage of this is that it can enable you to hide your true location from the websites you visit.
+The advantage of this is that it can enable you to hide your true location (and IP address) from the websites you visit.
 It also lets you access apps and websites that are blocked in your country but not in others, depending on what VPN server/IP address you connect to.

-When your data passes down that tunnel it is scrambled using something called encryption.
-This jumbles up your data into unreadable content and it cannot be unscrambled until it reaches the VPN server at the other end of the tunnel.
+When your online activity passes down that encrypted tunnel it is scrambled using something called encryption.
+This jumbles up your data into unreadable content and it cannot be unscrambled until it reaches the secure VPN server at the other end of the tunnel.